Get Them Talking: Start "The Conversation"

 Talk to your loved ones—briefly, in depth, frequently, lightly, seriously—about your wishes.
 And don’t wait for the subject to come up; take control.
 Include younger and older generations in the conversation.
 Take it slowly if there is resistance, but return to the topic; it might be easier next time.
 Include a religious adviser or friend if that would make the others more comfortable.

-There is lots of online information about putting your wishes in writing.
+There is a lot of online information about putting your wishes in writing.
 Try agingwithdignity.org.